muldon/dupPredictorRep/README.md

 lote = 1
 ```

-## Running the experiment - the quickest way
+## Running the Experiment - the quickest way

 1. Leave the file *application.properties* with default values.
 In a terminal, go to the Project_folder and build the jar file with the Maven command: `mvn package -Dmaven.test.skip=true`.
 Assert that duppredictor.jar is built under target folder.